-If alcoholic beverages were served at an event, a person in the demarcated area who was at least 18 but less than 21 would have to be identified by wearing a mark indicating that a member or agent of the licensee had verified the person's age and identification.
+If alcoholic beverages were served at an event, an individual in the demarcated area who was at least 18 but less than 21 would have to be identified by wearing a mark indicating that a member or agent of the licensee had verified the person's age and identification.

-A licensee and a location owner or lessee would have to allow an authorized representative of the Executive Director or the State Police or a peace officer of a political subdivision in which the event was conducted to inspect the location, or an intended location, at any time.
+A licensee and a location owner or lessee would have to allow an authorized representative of the Executive Director or the State Police or a peace officer of a political subdivision in which the event was conducted to inspect the location, or an intended location, during business hours.